 In Ayurveda there are 8 diagnostic or examination methods (Ashta Sthana Pariksha):

 - Nadi Pariksha (Pulse Examination)

 - Mala Pariksha (Stool Examination)

 Pulse Is Superior

-Pulse is #1 because through the channel (nadi) of the radial pulse, a physician (who has the knowledge and capability) can simply and quickly gain an insight into what is going on in the body and mind on a deeper than any other examination method.
+Pulse is #1 because, through the channel (nadi) of the radial pulse, a physician (who has the knowledge and capability) can simply and quickly gain an insight into what is going on in the body and mind on a level deeper than any other examination method.

 The pulse can access the deepest and subtlest aspects in the body and mind, including fathomless root causes of disease.
 It intervenes very early in the disease process, whereas other examination methods are more delayed.

 For example, urine and faeces examination are the next two methods after pulse which provide the deepest insights.
 They are high up the list for detecting disease early because they are the first wastes of the body.

 With the pulse however, you don’t need to wait for the waste product to come.
 You can tap into the earlier four stages of disease before symptoms or waste products manifest.

 This is not only useful for prevention but also is valuable for those with niggling health issues or that are poorly responding to treatments.